nateGeorge/airflow_udacity_project/README.md

 See below for more details on running airflow locally with the docker container.
 The file 'other_airflow_options' also discusses running Airflow on Udacity's workspaces and locally.

+I took notes on some methods for running/debugging airflow code, and it's in the developing_airflow_code.md file.

 ## Running airflow locally with puckel's docker setup
 The github repo with instructions is [here](https://github.com/puckel/docker-airflow).
 I used the CeleryExecutor version which allows execution in parallel.